evanbowman/gba_rom_filesystem/README.md

 # What is this?

 A simple filesystem library for C++.
 It appends an archive to a gba rom, and provides utilities for reading the files within the gba program.
+Originally part of https://github.com/evanbowman/skyland.

 # Are there any examples?